mastergray/type-spec/src/TypeSpecProc/README.md

 const input = { name: 'John', age: 25 };
 proc.run(input).then(output => console.log(output)); // { description: 'John is 25 years old.' }
 ```

-This documentation should provide a clear and comprehensive guide to the `TypeSpecProc` class, making it easier to understand and utilize its capabilities effectively.